Junior Professorship for Business Psychology

 Recent Publications

-Here are three of the most recent publications of the junior professorship (more publications can be found here):
+Here are three of the most recent publications of the assistant professorship (more publications can be found here):

 News